Buying and Selling a Home at the Same Time Takes Finesse

 - Paint: Light color on walls and cabinets is the trend these days.
 If you don’t have time to repaint, wood cabinets can be waxed and polished instead.

 - Update hardware: cabinets and drawers look fresh with new handles and pulls.
 Get new faucets, too.

 - Update lighting: New, simple fixtures should spread warm, welcoming light.

 - Check on kitchen counters: If your countertops are still blah, consider granite replacements, or have a pro put epoxy finish over existing ones.

 - Invest in a little staging: inviting vignettes create a homey atmosphere.
 Glass jars containing cotton balls or flowers in the bathroom, or jars containing fruit or cookies in the kitchen, candles, a plant, or a piece of art can all appeal to the eye.

 A little investment, some planning, and a bit of work will make your home look its best to get the best offer fast.
-When that offer helps you get into your next home and you make money on the sale?
+When that offer helps you get into your next home and you make money on the real estate sale?
 Even better.
 Good luck!